adsonvinicius/v-menu-multi-level/README.md

 #### Notes ####

 The generated menu uses the CSS3 property *display: flex* and its related properties for desktop platforms where the dimension of the menu depends of nodes' label, specially on root items.
+Any CSS3 property can be passed to container menu directly from component.

 The auto *open-direction* of an item checks if the body's dimension has changed after rendered, so the *open-direction* property when is set to *right* is changed to *down* when it occurs.
 <br>